turingschool/try-turing/backend-online/what-is-bee/index.md

 layout: lesson
 ---

-# What is Back-End-Engineering?
+# What is Back-End Engineering?

 <a href="../">Back to Curriculum Index</a>

 ## Goals

-- Identify the key differences between frontend and backend engineering
+- Identify the key differences between front-end and back-end engineering
 - Categorize various technologies used in backend engineering

 ## What is Back-End?